edgelesssys/contrast/docs/docs/basics/security-benefits.md

 - **Encryption of data in use**: Contrast ensures that all data processed in memory is encrypted, making it inaccessible to unauthorized users or systems, even if they have physical access to the hardware.
 - **Workload isolation**: Each pod runs in its isolated runtime environment, preventing any cross-contamination between workloads, which is critical for multi-tenant infrastructures.
-- **Remote attestation**: This feature allows data owners and workload operators to verify that the Contrast environment executing their workloads has not been tampered with and is running in a secure, pre-approved configuration.
+- **Remote attestation**: This feature allows data owners and workload operators to verify that the Contrast environment executing their workloads hasn't been tampered with and is running in a secure, pre-approved configuration.

 The runtime encryption is transparently provided by the confidential computing hardware during the workload's lifetime.
 The workload isolation and remote attestation involves two phases: